markitus18/Memory_Pool/README.txt

 --- INSTRUCTIONS ---
     - There are a few command line options that can be sent to the program in order to execute its different modes.
 If no argument is specified, the program will run the default test (4 speed tests + 4 random allocation speed tests) with default pool paramaters (1024 blocks of 128 bytes).
+All arguments must include a value.
     - Command line arguments:
-	- b (int) Amount of blocks for the pool.
-Defaults to 1024
+	- t (int) Specifies the test mode to perform
-	- s (int) Size of each block in bytes.
-Defaults to 128
+			0 - Default: 		Executes 4 speed tests + 4 random allocation speed tests
-	- v	  Executes 'Verbose mode' (see explanation above).
-If can also work with -b and -s parameters
-	- f	  Executes 'Bruteforce mode' (see explanation above).
+			1 - Verbose: 		Executes 'Verbose mode' (see explanation above).
+If can also work with -b and -s parameters 2 - Bruteforce: 	Executes 'Bruteforce mode' (see explanation above).
 It will ignore all the other parameters and execute tests at random.
 		  				This mode will take a while to execute (5 to 10 minutes) as it will perform ~10^5 tests in total.
 						The test results can be seen during the process.
+			3 - Individual Speed 	Executes 1 speed test.

-	- i (int) Executes an individual test of the specified type (0 for simple speed test, 1 for random allocation speed test).
+			4 - Individual Random	Executes 1 random allocation speed test.

-		  If this argument is specified, it MUST contain -a and -c
+	- b (int) Amount of blocks for the pool.
+Works with all test modes except 'Bruteforce' Valid range from 1 to 10.000.
+Defaults to 1024.

+	- s (int) Size of each block in bytes.
+Works with all test modes except 'Bruteforce'.
+		  Valid range from 1 to 2.048.
+Defaults to 128.

-	- a (int) Amount of memory allocated in each iteration of the test.
-Only used if -i was specified
+	- m (int) Amount of memory allocated in each iteration of the test.
+Only used if an 'Individual Test' was specified.
+		  Valid range from 1 to 'block size * block count'.
+Defaults to 'block size'.

 	- c (int) Amount of iterations (cycles) of the test.
-Only used if -i was specified
+		  Valid range from 1 to 10.000.
+The amount of cycles will be reduced if the test would overrun the pool's capacity.

-	- r (int) Initial memory ratio allocated from the pool (range 0 to 100).
-Only used if -i was specified as 1 - 'random allocation speed test'
+	- r (int) Initial memory ratio allocated from the pool.
+Only used if test mode (t) is specified to 4 - Individual Random.
+		  Valid range from 0 to 100.
+Defaults to 100.

 --- DEVELOPMENT APPROACH ---